 Stash is best for those that want to manage their own investments, but need hand-holding.
 You would prefer not to have a portfolio determined for you, but you want someone to tell you what allocations to have so you can choose themed ETFs and stocks that fit.
 Stash puts everything in layman’s terms so even the beginning investor can make tough investing decisions.

-Wrapping Up: Stash vs Acorns
+Bottom Line: Stash vs Acorns

 Think about your investment strategy, what type of support you want, and how much input you want in the process.
 Don’t forget to consider fees and the overall function of the investment app to determine which is right for you.